Isoheptane/Carbonate/README.md

 ### Transmission ###

-​	All of the packets are actually a UTF-8 encoded JSON string with a 4-byte-long string length indicator at the beginning of the packet.
+​	All of the packets are actually a UTF-8 encoded JSON string with a ``'\0'`` indicator at the ending of the packet.
 JSON comments are not supported.

 ### Client Command-line Interface (ClientCLI) ###